 You have the right to a copy of the personal information that we hold about you.
 This is often called a subject access request (SAR).
-There are limits to this rights such as where the disclosure of such information would unreasonably impact the data protection rights of a third party.
+There are limits to this right such as where the disclosure of the information would unreasonably impact the data protection rights of a third party.

 Before providing personal information to you or another person on your behalf, we may ask for proof of identity and sufficient information about your interactions with us so that we can locate your personal information.
-There is a SAR form available to use should you wish to make a request this can be submitted via My Yarlington (the customer portal) or emailed to GDPR@yhg.co.uk, other methods of contact can also be used as detailed in the ‘Contact Us’ section.
+There is a SAR form (LINK) available to use should you wish to make a request.
+This can be submitted via My Yarlington (the customer portal) or emailed to GDPR@yhg.co.uk, other methods of contact can also be used as detailed in the ‘Contact Us’ section.

 If any of the personal information we hold about you is inaccurate or out of date, you can request that it be corrected or updated.
 Or you can amend it yourself log in to My Yarlington and edit account.

 Right to stop or limit our processing of your data

 You have the rights, in certain circumstances, to limit or object to our use of your personal information.
 Also you have the right to ask us to delete your personal information if there is no longer a lawful reason for us to use it.